Opinion | Bennett Ramberg: Can Trump make a deal in North Korea? Security assurances will be key

 Though Pyongyang has given lip service to the concept of assurances, accepting them would seem to contradict the regime’s longtime mindset of self-reliance.

 The alternatives, however, might well be a greater gamble for North Korea.
-Kim appears to be looking to end the increasingly stiff international sanctions and the possibility that the United States might initiate war to eliminate his nuclear arsenal — his and regime
+Kim appears to be looking to end the increasingly stiff international sanctions and the possibility that the United States might initiate war to eliminate his nuclear arsenal — and regime.

 This means establishing security assurances that can work is crucial.
 The peace treaties or non-aggression pacts that some have bandied about make for good photo-ops, but little else.
 Assurances of a different sort, though, may be relevant here, particularly those that Washington has applied in the past to restrain allies that had the capacity to go nuclear.